rizsotto/Bear/INSTALL.md

     make install

 You can configure the build process with passing arguments to cmake.

 One of the flags you might want to pay attention is the `CMAKE_INSTALL_LIBDIR` flag, which has to be the directory name for libraries.
-(The value of this varies for different distribution: debian derivatives are using `lib/i386-linux-gnu` and `lib/x86_64-linux-gnu`, while many other distributions are simple `lib` and `lib64` directories.)
+The value of this varies for different distribution: debian derivatives are using `lib/i386-linux-gnu` and `lib/x86_64-linux-gnu`, while many other distributions are simple `lib` and `lib64` directories.
+Check out where the system `libc.so` is.
+And use that directory name for the `CMAKE_INSTALL_LIBDIR`.
+(If your system has it as `/lib/x86_64-linux-gnu/libc.so`, then `lib/x86_64-linux-gnu` is the value you need to use.)
 Passing the flag looks like this:

     cmake -DCMAKE_INSTALL_LIBDIR=lib/x86_64-linux-gnu ... $BEAR_SOURCE_DIR

+To enable multilib support, an extra CMake flag is needed. `ENABLE_MULTILIB` is defined by this project and will change where Bear looks for files.
+To use multilib, you need to make the `CMAKE_INSTALL_LIBDIR` set right.
+(See the paragraph above.)
+Passing the flag looks like this:

+    cmake -DENABLE_MULTILIB=ON ... $BEAR_SOURCE_DIR

 To run test during the build process, you will need to install the test frameworks and re-configure the build.
 For unit testing Bear